chocolatey/docs/input/en-us/central-management/index.md

 Chocolatey Central Management (CCM) provides you insights across your desktop and endpoint environments.
 CCM is available with Chocolatey for Business only.

-Once installed and configured, you can use CCM to:
+Once installed and configured, you can use Chocolatey Central Management to:

 * Bring reporting to the organizational level
 * Quickly see all software across the organization and see what needs attention immediately